Lifestyle risks

 Some epilepsy types are particularly sensitive to alcohol and sleep deprivation.
 Speak to your doctor about your type of epilepsy.

-Remember if you have good seizure control, an unexpected seizure can change your life dramatically – for example; losing your driving license, which can have other effects such as losing your job and independence.
+Remember if you have good seizure control, an unexpected seizure can change your life dramatically – you will lose your driving license, which will mean losing your indepence and possibly your job.
 It may seem like a fun thing to do at the time, but the consequences are not worth it.

 For some suggestions about this topic and how you can manage it, read more about Alcohol, Drugs and Epilepsy